qiskit-community/qiskit-experiments/CONTRIBUTING.md

 add the git commit message summary line from the git log for the release to the changelog.

-If there are multiple `Changelog:` tags on a PR the git commit message summary line from the git log will be used for each changelog category tagged.
+If there are multiple `Changelog:` tags on a PR, the git commit message summary line from the git log will be used for each changelog category tagged.

 The current categories for each label are as follows: